Knowledge of English

 - you have a physical or mental condition that prevents you from meeting the requirement

-You also won’t need to prove your knowledge of English if you’re a national of one of the following countries:
+You also will not need to prove your knowledge of English if you’re a national of one of the following countries:

 - Antigua and Barbuda